mayar-mansour/Portflio/README.md

 Full Dynamic Portfolio :

-Features:
--user can register, login, change password and delete account
+Features: -user can register, log in, change password and delete the account

--user can create, edit, delete portfolio details (add/edit/delete skills, add/edit/delete project, add/edit/delete service .add/edit/delete personal details)
+-user can create, edit, and delete portfolio details (add/edit/delete skills, add/edit/delete a project, add/edit/delete service .add/edit/delete personal details)

--Show user data depend on the data interred by him
+-Show user data depending on the data interred by him

 -send mail using Mailtrap

 -user can only create one portfolio, but he can delete or edit

--user can use his home screen and his dashborad in both Night and Drak Mode
+-user can use his home screen and his dashboard in both Night and Dark Mode

 Details : Portfolio 9, PHP 8, inertia.js, vue.js